Charting Fibonacci Pullback Levels on Gold (XAUUSD) Trends in Both Upward and Downward Directions

 The 50.0% retracement level provided substantial support: in this particular instance, it represented the perfect entry point for initiating a buy order.

-How to Draw Fibonacci Retracement Levels on a Downward Market Trend
+How to Draw Fibonacci Retracement Levels in a Downward Trend

 In the following diagram, the market displays a downward movement between points 1 and 2 before retracing upwards to the 38.2% Fibonacci retracement level.
 Subsequently, it resumes its original downward trend.
 The Fibonacci retracement tool is applied from point 1 to point 2, correlating with the gold price's prevailing downward momentum.